Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/custom-unit-metrics.md

 ## Setup the agent configuration

-Since this service will be used by both the Discovery and Traceability agents.
-Below are the environment variables that can be added to the agents, given the metric service is on the same machine as the agents, listening on port 50011.
+Since this service will be used by both the Discovery and Traceability agents the environment variables below can be added to the agents configuration.
+In this example the metric service is on the same machine as the agents, localhost, listening on port 50011.
 The configuration variables may be replicated for as many services as needed, incrementing the index.

 ```shell
 AGENTFEATURES_METRICSERVICES_ENABLE_1=true